TimothyYe/godns/README.md

 [![Build Status](https://travis-ci.org/TimothyYe/godns.svg?branch=master)](https://travis-ci.org/TimothyYe/godns)

-GoDNS is a dynamic DNS (DDNS) tool, it is forked from [TimothyYe/godns](https://github.com/TimothyYe/godns).
+GoDNS is a dynamic DNS (DDNS) tool, which is forked from [TimothyYe/godns](https://github.com/TimothyYe/godns).

 In this branch the support for mips32 is added, which means it could run properly on Openwrt and LEDE.